 Scale for Your Water Filtration

 What size of treatment system will your home need: under-the-sink or whole-house?
-A water quality test can answer that question by revealing which contaminants you need to target.
+The type of contaminants present in your water supply provide the answer.
 Pathogens in your drinking water can be filtered out with a smaller system, while a whole house treatment may be necessary for eliminating hard water content in your plumbing.

 Under the Sink